Bulhoek massacre

-In the Bulhoek massacre, a white police force from the Union of South Africa killed 163 Xhosa civilians.
+In the Bulhoek massacre, a solely white (both Afrikaner and English-speaking) police force in the Union of South Africa killed 163 Xhosa civilians.
 The massacre occurred on 24 May 1921, in the village of Ntabelanga in the Cape Province (today part of Eastern Cape).
 After a dispute over land in Ntabelanga, dating back to 1920, an 800-strong police force from the Union of South Africa led by Colonel Johan Davey and General Koos van der Venter gathered at Ingxingwa Ye Nkunzini, in the Bulhoek valley, and Ingxingwa ka Stivini, Steven's Valley.
 At the same time 500 men known as the "Israelites", armed with spears and knobkerries, and led by Enoch Mgijima, gathered in an open field, ready to defend their families and community.
 After failed final negotiations between the two parties, a battle ensued.
 The 20-minute battle, which left an estimated 163 Israelites dead, 129 wounded and 95 taken as prisoners, became known as the Bulhoek Massacre.